cado-security/product-help/docs/cado-response/discovery-import/automation.md

 ---
-title: Automation Rules (Beta)
+title: Detection Ingegrations (Beta)
 hide_title: true
 sidebar_position: 3
 ---

-# Configuring Automation Rules
+# Configuring Detection Integrations

-**This feature is currently in beta - to enable this feature go to Settings > Experiments**

-The Cado platform allows you to define automation rules to better prepare for incidents in cloud environments.
+The Cado platform allows you to define automation rules to automatically collect data after third part detections.
 These automation rules allow you to define in advance
 * What data you want to collect
 * The alert triggers that will trigger a response
 * Against which cloud resources, and